Resumes & CVs

 To convert this CV into a resume, we:

-- CUT teaching experience, presentations and publications, and committee work that was not immediately relevant to the position
+- CUT presentations and publications, awards, references, courses listed under teaching experience, and professional experience/ service roles that were not immediately relevant to the position

-- Minimized details to make information more easily readable and understandable to a lay audience
+- Minimized academic details to make content more easily understandable & relevant to a nonacademic audience

 - INCORPORATED KEYWORDS from the job ad

-- HIGHLIGHTED RELEVANT EXPERIENCE including curriculum design, presentations, management, collaboration, and teaching diverse populations
+- HIGHLIGHTED and EXPANDED on RELEVANT EXPERIENCE including curriculum design, presentations, supervisory and organizational responsibilities, collaboration, and teaching diverse populations

 LACS page on resumes and cover letters